iifl-logo

 [Referred to in paragraph 2(g) under Report on Other Legal and Regulatory Requirements section of our report of even date]

-Report on the Internal Financial Controls with reference to financial statements under Clause (i) of sub-section (3) of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls with reference to financial statements under Clause (i) of sub-section (3) of Section 143 of the Companies Act, 2013 (the Act)

-We have audited the internal financial controls with reference to financial statements of NBCC (India) Limited (the Company) as of March 31, 2024, in conjunction with our audit of Standalone Financial Statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to financial statements of NBCC (India) Limited (the Company) as of March 31, 2025, in conjunction with our audit of Standalone Financial Statements of the Company for the year ended on that date.

 Managements Responsibility for Internal Financial Controls

-The Companys Management and Board of Directors are responsible for establishing and maintaining internal financial controls based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+The Companys Management and Board of Directors are responsible for establishing and maintaining internal financial controls based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (ICAI).
 These responsibilities include the design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of its business including adherence to the Companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information, as required under the Act.

 Auditors Responsibility